IDTitanium/petshop/README.md

 - Run `petshop_php artisan migrate`.
 This should run the migration to setup the database.
 Notice that we are using the alias defined in the previous step.
 - Run `petshop_php artisan key:generate`.
 To Setup application key in the environment variables.
 - Run `petshop_php artisan jwt:secret`.
 This is to generate a jwt secret.
 You should see the `JWT_SECRET` key in your `.env` file.
 You can manually add it if not found.
+- Run `petshop_php artisan db:seed`.
+This will seed the required user data into your database.